fspoettel/blaupause/README.md

 ## Installation

-This project depends on [Hugo](https://gohugo.io) and [Node](http://nodejs.org/) being installed on your machine.
+This project depends on [Node](http://nodejs.org/) being installed on your machine.
 To initiate a new site, do:

 1. `git clone https://github.com/felics/blaupause project`
 1. `cd project`